Skip to main content

 Can a Christian need Deliverance from Demons?

-As we grasp the essence of the Greek term "daimonizomai," we realize that even born-again Christians, empowered by the Holy Spirit, may still have areas of their lives not fully surrendered to God.
+As we grasp the essence of the complex reality of demonization we can soon begin to realize that even born-again Christians, empowered by the Holy Spirit, may still have areas of their lives not fully surrendered to God.
 Consequently, they may require deliverance in those specific areas.

 Regarding this concept of believers having areas of their lives that are not fully surrendered to God, the Bible provides examples and exhortations for believers to continually strive for complete surrender and sanctification.
 For example, in 2 Corinthians 2:10-11 the Apostle Paul exhorts believers to avoid unforgiveness so that "no advantage would be taken of us by Satan, for we are not ignorant of his schemes."
 Additionally, scholars argue that Ananias and Sapphira are a prime example of the enemy gaining access to a believer's life as the Apostle Peter declared to Ananias in Acts 5:3- “Ananias, how is it that Satan has so filled your heart that you have lied to the Holy Spirit and have kept for yourself some of the money you received for the land?"